Mexalucard0/alen-radio/README.md

-This is a Radio System with a simple ui for QBCore users who are using **PMA-VOICE** : https://github.com/AvarianKnight/pma-voice
+This is a Radio System with a simple ui for QBCore users who are using **PMA-VOICE** : https://github.com/AvarianKnight/pma-voice This can be opened by the command radio and by pressing "O" Button (default)

 Join My Discord : https://discord.gg/8SYbt73AMv